Subclass 489 - Skilled Regional (Provisional) Visa

 - the demand for your particular skills and expertise, and your ability to find work in Tasmania

-- your ability and commitment to establishing yourself, and any dependents, in Tasmania with a view to your prospects for long-term settlement in the state.
+- your ability and commitment to establishing yourself, and any dependants, in Tasmania with a view to your prospects for long-term settlement in the state

 Expression of Interest (EOI)